ColinBrosseau/HH400-v3.x-Demos/README.md

 ## About this fork

-This repo is a for from the vendor's code.
-Its purpose it to extend the histogram code for Linux 64 bits.
+This repo is a fork from the vendor's code.
+Its purpose it to extend the c histogram code for Linux 64 bits.

 Modifications from original version:
 * Remove user interactivity